-As a result of our substantial international operations, we are exposed to foreign currency risks that arise from our normal business operations, including in connection with our transactions that are denominated in foreign currencies, including the Euro, British Pound Sterling, Indian Rupee, Japanese Yen, and Chinese Yuan.
-In an attempt to represent the changes in our underlying business without regard to the impact of currency fluctuations, we evaluate certain of our operating results both on an as reported basis, as well as on a constant currency basis.
+Because of our substantial international operations, we are exposed to foreign currency risks that arise from our normal business operations, including in connection with our transactions that are denominated in foreign currencies, including the Euro, British Pound Sterling, Indian Rupee, Japanese Yen, and Chinese Yuan.
+To present the changes in our underlying business without regard to the impact of currency fluctuations, we evaluate certain of our operating results both on an as reported basis, as well as on a constant currency basis.

-Constant currency, which is a non-GAAP measure, excludes the effect of foreign currency fluctuations on our reported results.
-To present this information, the results for the year ended December 31, 2016 for entities whose functional currency is a currency other than the United States dollar were converted to United States dollars at rates that were in effect for the year ended December 31, 2015.
+Constant currency amounts exclude the effect of foreign currency fluctuations on our reported results.
+Our comparative financial results were impacted by fluctuations in the value of the United States dollar relative to other currencies during the six months ended June 30, 2017 as compared to the six months ended June 30, 2016.
+To present this information, the results for 2017 for entities whose functional currency is a currency other than the United States dollar were converted to United States dollars at rates that were in effect for 2016.
 These adjusted amounts are then compared to our current period reported amounts to provide operationally driven variances in our results.